-After a year's planning and preparation our 36th annual Open Gardens Weekend finally happened, and in glorious sunshine both days.
+After a year's planning and preparation our 36th annual Open Gardens Weekend finally took place in glorious sunshine last June.
 A huge thank you is due to everyone involved, and also to our many friendly, smiling visitors of course!

 Almost 1300 people came to Ashton over the two days to enjoy 22 colourful gardens, to browse in the Plantsman's Market and enjoy the peace and calm of St Barbara's Church.
 Cream teas in the marquee, or an opportunity to rest weary feet with a cup of tea in the village hall were also among the attractions.

 Thank you to all who returned questionnaires with many valuable comments and suggestions.
 Every one of them is read and considered in planning for next year's event.
 Some of the comments we received about our 2013 Open gardens were:

 "Many thanks for a lovely day out!
 As you can imagine, we all thoroughly enjoyed every aspect of the visit, the very friendly people, excellent food, and the tea and cake in the village hall was fantastic, and of course, we mustn't forget the amazing gardens!!
 I'm sure we will be visiting you all again sometime in the future."

 " We had a glorious day visited most of the gardens and thoroughly enjoyed them all.
 We realise all the effort and organising that went in to this weekend and thank you all.
 We hope to come back next year."

 " I've been telling everyone how lovely Ashton is and what a fabulous day we had.
 I felt everything was organised perfectly and could not find anything that could be improved upon."